Prevent Zero Day Attacks

 WordPress is safer than the competition.
 This is also due to the fact that security updates are installed fully automatically.

 You can also enable this for individual plugins.
-Plugins in particular are regularly affected by security gaps – automatic updates usually effectively prevent zero-day attacks.
+Especially plugins are regularly affected by security vulnerabilities – automatic updates thus usually effectively prevent zero-day attacks.

 At the same time, it can be dangerous to install plugin updates fully automatically on a live website without prior testing.